The Environment Agency has produced a free user friendly guide book on angling in the Norfolk Broads area.

 really keen to improve their technique.

-Including clear maps which show anglers which stretches of river are free to fish from the bank and which require a day ticket, the guide also details local shops where anglers can buy tackle and bait and, for those contemplating the pleasures of angling afloat, places to hire a fishing boat are included, along with full details of slipways where anglers can launch their own craft.
+Including clear maps which show anglers which stretches of river are free to fish from the bank and which require a day ticket, the guide also details local shops where anglers can buy tackle and bait, places where a boat can be hired and full details of slipways where anglers can launch their own craft.

-photographs and beautifully painted illustrations of fish species in their natural habitats.
+Articles on fish and other wildlife are complemented by new, specially-commissioned photographs and illustrations of fish species in their natural habitats.